HazelHawadi/Golden-Flavour-Recipes/README.md

 - Subscribe to receive cooking tips, new recipes, and special offers.
 - Explore the gallery with images of featured recipes.
 - Engage with the Zvekumba Recipes community on social media.

-## HTML Structure
-- Header: Contains the website logo and navigation menu.
-- Main Content: Has 3 sections Breakfast, Lunch and Dinner which contains images, ingredients and steps to follow when making a certain recipe.
-- Subscription Form: Allows users to subscribe to cooking tips, new recipes, and special offers.
-- Gallery: Displays a collection of images showcasing various recipes.
-- Footer: Contains social media links for further engagement.

 ## CSS Styling
 The CSS file (style.css) contains styles to enhance the visual appearance and layout of the website.
 Here are some key aspects of the styling: